somasekar278/universal-agent-template/docs/LEARNING_PATH.md

 ### What You'll Build
 A production-grade fraud detection system with:
+- **A2A-enabled agents** that can communicate with external agent frameworks
 - Multiple specialized agents (fraud detector, risk analyzer, investigator)
 - MCP servers for external tools (BIN lookup, sanctions check)
 - Semantic memory with relationship graphs